SanPen/GridCal/doc/md_source/structure.md

 It may seem that this extra step is redundant.
 However, the compilation step is composed by mere copy operations, which are fast.
 This steps benefits greatly the efficiency of the numerical calculations since the arrays are aligned in memory.
-The GridCal data model is object-oriented, while the numerical circuit is array-oriented (despite being packed into objects)
+The VeraGrid data model is object-oriented, while the numerical circuit is array-oriented (despite being packed into objects)

-Over the years, we have observed that the number one thing that prevents the usage of GridCal among power systems researchers is the usage of an object-oriented design.
+Over the years, we have observed that the number one thing that prevents the usage of VeraGrid among power systems researchers is the usage of an object-oriented design.
 Incidentally, this is exactly why people with formal programming background love it.
-This section explains the design of GridCal departing from a table-based design which is how it started, until reaching the multidimensional object-oriented design of today.
+This section explains the design of VeraGrid departing from a table-based design which is how it started, until reaching the multidimensional object-oriented design of today.

 ## From tables to objects: The entry level barrier